niyatiprabhu/Dressmart/README.md

 * Users can log in
 * Users can register an account
 * Users can log out
-* Users can upload a "virtual closet" with each garment they have
 * Users can view weather predictions for the day
 * Users can get a generated outfit suggestion for the day
 * Users can view their past outfits on their profile